 Midnight never strikes when you're in love.

 Musical theatre actor Paul Kandel is born in Queens, New York.
-His Disney credits include the voice of Clopin, a mischievous gypsy, for the 1996 The Hunchback of Notre Dame.
+His Disney credits include the voice of Clopin, a mischievous gypsy, for the 1996 The Hunchback of Notre Dame and its 2002 sequel.

 At the library, it reads:

 Disney announces it has signed a multi-year licensing agreement with Denmark’s privately held Lego Group, giving the toy maker access to Disney and Disney Pixar properties.